 What’s more, with informational writing, fourth graders learn to distinguish between what is true and what is not.

-Thus, fourth graders will build strong writing skills and confidence as they respond to these informational writing prompts for 4th grade.
+Thus, fourth graders will build strong writing skills as they respond to these informational writing prompts for 4th grade.

-So as you’re planning your writer’s workshop lesson plans for the week, be sure to include a few of these engaging informational writing prompts for 4th grade.
+So be sure to include a few of these engaging fourth-grade informational writing prompts in your writer’s workshop lesson plans.

 Informational Writing Prompts for 4th Grade